beeckcenter/softwarecollaborative.org/landscape-report.md

 ### In Practice: WinGAP CAMA

 WinGAP Computer Assisted Mass Appraisal is a mass-appraisal tool used by county-level taxation authorities throughout Georgia.
 The collaborative effort began in 1987, with the first release of the then-DOS-based software coming two years later.
 A purpose-created non-profit organization houses and maintains the software, using $1,500/year membership dues from each of the 145 participating Georgia counties.
-This cooperative has thrived for decades, staying under the radar and operating on a shoestring budget.
+This collaborative has thrived for decades, staying under the radar and operating on a shoestring budget.

 [https://softwarecollaborative.org/cooperatives/wingap](https://softwarecollaborative.org/cooperatives/wingap)